genintho/StaticBlogGenerator/README.md

 4. HTML / CSS
 5. No mandatory external ressources

-## Why not Jenkyll?
-1. Jenkyll is really awesome, and so is Markdown, but I want to primarly use HTML.
-2. Too much stuff to install.
-This can be run on any PHP hosting, or Mac
-3. I still want to write some JS for some pages

 ## How does it work?
 1. Checkout the repository
 2. Write down the body of your post in an HTML file in /articles